 - Higher mold counts

-- The beginning of cold and flu season
+- The beginning of respiratory illness season

 - Poor indoor air quality in schools

 - Extreme weather events and natural disasters, such as hurricanes, heat waves, and extreme thunderstorms

 The top 10 most challenging places to live with asthma are: